 Career Outlook – Online Bachelor’s Degrees in Religious Studies

-The popular employment website O*NET Online reports that the median annual wages for clergy were $43,970 in 2010.
+The U.S. Bureau of Labor Statistics (BLS) reports that the median annual wages for clergy were $43,950 in 2014.
 In some religions, a religious studies bachelor’s degree is enough to become ordained; in others, additional education at a seminary is required.
 Some religious studies degree holders work in other fields entirely, such as counseling or religious education.
 Pursuing an advanced degree (master’s or religous studies PhD) can increase your chances of landing a stable, well-paying job.